robie2011/xample-Gradle-Multi-Module-Project-/readme.md

 }
 ```

 Note: With InteliJ it wasn't possible to build the project because `mainClass` wasn't defined (this variable should be created only if we call the task).
-Workaround: using null check
+Workaround: using findProperty() method

 Now we can call our desired Main-Class like in this example